 Kimberly: Actually, we sometimes use the acronym, “ACT.”

-The first thing you need to do is get somebody to be your ADVISOR, a divorce coach or therapist.
-We recommend you use somebody who is in the professional world but if you can’t afford a coach, it could also be someone like an HR person at work or the guidance counselor at your kid’s school (–someone who has helped people through divorce issues before.)
+The first thing you need to do is get somebody to be your ADVISOR, a divorce coach or therapist, for instance.
+We recommend you talk to someone who is a professional, but if you can’t afford a coach, it could also be someone like an HR representative at work or the guidance counselor at your kid’s school (someone who has given people divorce advice before).